Share

 This article was originally published on February 11 and has since been updated.

 A series of impeachments, resignations, and interim governments have marked a tumultuous decade in Peruvian politics that has seen nine occupants of the presidential palace.
 The latest changeover happened less than two months before the first-round vote of an election marked by a high degree of fragmentation.
+On February 18, Congress appointed José María Balcázar of the leftist Free Peru party to lead the country on an interim basis until an elected president is sworn in on July 28.

-Leading the polls are two right-wing candidates.
-One is former Lima Mayor Rafael López Aliaga (2023–2025) of the Popular Renewal party (RP).
-Also known as “Porky,” the politician and businessman’s style has drawn comparisons to U.S. President Donald Trump.
-The other is Keiko Fujimori, who heads the conservative People’s Force (FP) and is the eldest daughter of former authoritarian President Alberto Fujimori (1990–2000).
-This is the former congresswoman’s fourth presidential run, after making the last three runoffs.
-Although she last held an elected position in 2011, Fujimori holds sway in the country’s powerful Congress, where her party leads a right-wing bloc.
+In the days leading up to the first round, Keiko Fujimori, who heads the conservative People’s Force (FP), has cemented her status as a frontrunner to make the runoff.
+This is the former congresswoman’s fourth presidential run, after losing the last three runoffs.
+Although she last held an elected position in 2011, Fujimori, the eldest daughter of former authoritarian President Alberto Fujimori (1990–2000), holds sway in the country’s powerful Congress, where her party leads a right-wing bloc.

 Related